CSCfi/csc-user-guide/docs/computing/containers/overview.md

 ## Containers: A non-technical description

-As a beginner-friendly introduction of containers to non-IT professionals, let's use the analogy of packaging a pet in a cage before traveling.
+As a beginner-friendly introduction of containers to non-IT professionals, container is like packaging a pet in a cage before traveling.
 A pet essentially needs a living environment (food, water, etc) and a cage to contain the living environment.
 Once pet is packaged, traveler can take it (e.g, by car, train, flight, etc...) wherever he/she goes without affecting the function of the pet by the external environment.
 Similarly, imagine how a developer (like a